 As stated earlier, anal warts may be transmitted without any sexual intercourse!
 All that is needed is direct contact with the mouth, anus, or penis of a person with HPV.
 Skin-to-skin contact is necessary for infection, but your partner does not need to have visible warts to be contagious.
 This is fundamental for those who believe simply wearing a condom will protect you from every STD.
 In the real world, sex is much more complicated, and you must use both of your heads for proper and full sexual enjoyment.

-Because of the simplicity in which anal warts may be transmitted, including by any contact exposure to the anal area (hand contact, secretions from a sexual partner) basic hygiene before and after sex is essential.
+Because of the simplicity in which anal warts may be transmitted, including by any contact exposure to the anal area (hand contact, secretions from a sexual partner), basic hygiene before and after sex is essential.
 But, before you go blaming your latest sexual partner for infecting you, SLOW YO ROLL because exposure to the virus could have occurred many years ago or from prior sexual partners, even though you may have just recently developed actual warts.

 In the real world, sex is complicated and messy.
 There is no getting around these facts.
 Anal warts are a perfect example of an STD that does not fit neatly into the traditional STD prevention handbook.
-But that’s ok because one of the wonders of being a gay man is our ability to learn, grow and adapt to situations.
+But that’s ok because one of the wonders of being a gay man is our ability to learn, grow, and adapt to situations.
 In this case, the first step is being aware that this STD exists and that you can contract, or even transmit it, very quickly, without even knowing it.

 What do I do if I think I have them?

 We often stress the value of having a doctor you see regularly and have a good relationship with.
 Most guys would not be comfortable having their first appointment with a new physician and having to show him his ass literally.
 Your first step in any STD prevention and treatment plan is to secure yourself a doctor that you trust, not just with your basic physical health and yearly flu shots but also with your sexual health and history.
-We can promise you that you will need to share this information with them at some point in your life.
+We can promise you that you will need to share this information with them sometime in your life.
 Also, as a sexually active gay man, you are at risk for every STD and should be tested every three months.

 Self-diagnosis is usually how most guys will discover that they have anal warts, but a sexual partner may also tell you.
 It is always a good idea to be very familiar with your anal region, inside and out, for causes such as anal warts.
 Your body has natural bumps and divots that have nothing to do with HPV, and if you are familiar with your butt, you will know this and not freak out.
 But if you feel some form of growth that does not go away within a few days, you might have a case of anal warts.
 So, off to the doctor you go.